2014 Middle and High School Summer Art Studio Staff

 Carrie Fonder, sculptor, has a BFA from Milwaukee Institute of Art and Design and a MFA from Cranbrook Academy of Art.
 Recently, Ms. Fonder spent 9 months living, researching, and making art in India on a Fulbright Nehru grant.
 She has numerous solo exhibitions and commissions to her credit.
 One of her sculptures, Renewal, graces the Fox River Trail in Green Bay, WI.
 Her work has been exhibited in a variety of locations both nationally and internationally including New York, Wisconsin, Michigan, Louisiana, and New Delhi, India.
 Currently Fonder is an adjunct professor at a variety of greater Detroit area schools, including the College for Creative Studies, Detroit.

-Sandra Shackelford, Summer Art Studio's co-director, received her BFA from UW-Green Bay and continued her graduate studies in the fine arts at UW-Milwaukee.
+Summer Art Studio's retired co-director, will be working part-time this year as an artist in residence, assisting with classroom instruction.
+Sandra received her BFA from UW-Green Bay and continued her graduate studies in the fine arts at UW-Milwaukee.
 A documentary artist.
 Ms Shackelford's work combines heroic-scale drawings, black and white photography and excerpts from oral histories of (un)common heroes; the unsung, the unheralded.
 She is founder and facilitator of the healing through the fine art of mosaic traveling project, THE MEMORIAL WALL OF HOPE AND HEALING.

 Ms Shackelford's artwork was used exclusively in the award winning television program, "But Names Can Hurt Forever" Her photographs also appear in "Westbound", a documentary detailing the life of a hobo historian, Adolph Vandertie.
 A published writer, Ms Shackelford also facilitates Women's Writing Circles and lectures on various aspects of art and culture.